German Shepherd: 1900s

-20th Century
+Twentieth century

 During the first half of the twentieth century, the breed came to be strongly identified with Imperial and Nazi Germany, because of its association with purity and militarism.
 German Shepherds were coveted as "germanische Urhunde," being close to the wolf, and became very fashionable during the Nazi era.
 Adolf Hitler acquired a German Shepherd named "Prinz" in 1921, during his years of poverty, but he had been forced to lodge the dog elsewhere.
 However, she managed to escape and return to him.
 Hitler, who adored the loyalty and obedience of the dog, thereafter developed a great liking for the breed.
 Hitler kept several more of the breed, including Blondi, who was among several dogs in the 'Führerbunker' during the Battle of Berlin at the end of the Second World War.
 Dogs played a role in Nazi propaganda by portraying Hitler as an animal lover.
 Preparing for his suicide, Hitler ordered Dr. Werner Haase to test a cyanide capsule on Blondi, and the dog died as a result.
 Erna Flegel, a nurse who worked at the emergency casualty station in the Reich Chancellery stated in 2005 that Blondi's death had affected the people in the bunker more than Eva Braun's suicide.
 German Shepherds were also used widely as guard dogs at Nazi concentration camps during the Holocaust.

 When the German Shepherd was introduced to the United States it was initially a popular dog.
 But as the dogs' popularity grew, it became associated as a dangerous breed owned by gangsters and bootleggers.
 The reputation of the German Shepherds as a dangerous breed had grown to such an extent that importing them was briefly banned in Australia in 1929.
 Potential legislation was even considered to require that all German shepherds in South Australia be sterilised.